 KONI RAONI, AITUTAKI 26 December, 2023 and 2nd January, 2024 Unique to Aitutaki; a host village visits other villages dancing, singing and raising funds; annual event

 Hotels and resorts also have special events for their guests.
 And even if you're not a regular church-goer, a visit to one of the many services will not only remind you of the true meaning of Christmas it will leave you with memories of some amazing harmony singing

 50TH ANNIVERSARY OF RAROTONGA AIRPORT

 Big celebrations are expected to mark 50 years since Her Late Majesty Queen Elizabeth II opened Rarotonga airport on 29 January, 1974.
-It was a significant point in Cook Islands history because it made air travel much easier for locals and visitors alike.
-There are no details yet of what's planned but it promises to be a very special occasion
+And a re-enactment of the occasion with the help of Islands' schoolchildren will be one of the highlights.
+This was a significant point in Cook Islands history because it made air travel much easier for locals and visitors alike.
+More details will be posted here as they become available

 COMPOSERS COMPETITION (TE MIRE ATU)